18F/tts-buy-development-desgin-research-bpa/Blanket Purchase Agreement.md

 GSA schedule against the pricing form contained in Attachment B. TTS seeks additional discounts off quoter’s current GSA Schedule pricing.

-**Contractor Teaming Arrangements (CTA) or teaming agreement with a prime GSA schedule holder are permitted.
+**Contractor Teaming Arrangements (CTA) are permitted.
 CTA partners must also have a GSA schedule.
 If the quoter intends to team, a CTA is required by the closing date and time of the RFQ.
 However, a fully executed CTA will be formalized at time of award.
 Awardees are responsible in ensuring their CTA partner fully understands the terms and conditions of the BPA and the reporting requirements required by the CTA partner.**

 **Note: Subsidiary, parent of affiliate companies performing work on this requirement terms and pricing must adhere to the prime contractor’s